itsnotaboutthecell/Power-BI-Sessions/An Introduction to Tabular Editor/README.md

 [Learn More](https://docs.microsoft.com/en-us/analysis-services/tom/introduction-to-the-tabular-object-model-tom-in-analysis-services-amo)

+### Objective: Extract the underlying metadata from the model.

 ## Instructions
 1. Ensure the Power BI preview feature [Store datasets using enhanced metadata format](https://docs.microsoft.com/en-us/power-bi/connect-data/desktop-enhanced-dataset-metadata) is enabled.
 2. With the Sales Demo (PBIX) file open, navigate to the **External Tools** ribbon in Power BI Desktop and select **Tabular Editor**.